munazzaz/Online-Mart-Microservices-Architecture-Project/readme.md

 # Online Mart API

 Welcome to the **Online Mart API** project!
-This project is made by Munazza Zahid and Sana Zahid.
 This project is a modern, scalable solution built using the latest technologies.
 It was a thrilling journey to develop this application, with a few setbacks along the way, but the learning experience was invaluable.
-Working on this project has significantly expanded our skill set, and we are excited to share the results with you.
+Working on this project has significantly expanded my skill set, and I am excited to share the results with you.

 ## Overview